Get Started with Cisco Optical Network Planner

 Detailed network information

-Cisco ONP not only models the network and generates the BoM but also offers detailed information about the network.
-This includes reports such as the Cabling report, Optical report, Device Configuration file, and Traffic matrix.
+Cisco ONP models the network and generates the BoM.
+IYou can view detailed information about the network, including reports such as the Cabling report, Optical report, Device Configuration file, and Traffic matrix.

 Features and compliance

-This chapter outlines the features of Cisco ONP, including protection scenarios, topology and service support, and compliance with the Cisco Secure Development Lifecycle (CSDL).
-It also covers setting up the graphical display.
+You can use the features of Cisco ONP, including protection scenarios, topology and service support, to support protection scenarios, topology and service support, and compliance with the Cisco Secure Development Lifecycle (CSDL).
+You can also set up the graphical display.

 Additional resources

-For more detailed information about Cisco ONP, please refer to the data sheet.
+For more detailed information about Cisco ONP, see the data sheet.

 Supported platforms